Paul Reed, chairman of mygwork will be chairing this panel with global leaders.

 (To qualify, you must register and attend a minimum of 5 webinars during the WorkPride Global Conference.)

-myGworkPaul spent his whole career in BP in a variety of posts predominantly in supply, trading and business development.
+VariousPaul spent his whole career in BP in a variety of posts predominantly in supply, trading and business development.
 He worked in 6 countries in 3 continents, and among his roles he was a crude and oil products trader, ran the Mergers and Acquisitions department, was head of Strategy for the Refining and Marketing business, and for seven years was the Chief Executive of BP’s International Trading division of 4000 staff in 40 offices worldwide, responsible for all trading globally of oil, gas and foreign exchange for BP.
 He was active at different stages on the group chief executive’s diversity council, and was executive sponsor of BP’s LGBT and of their Ethnicity employee networks.
-He was for three years named in the top ten of the Financial Times Outstanding in Business LGBT leaders and today works as a non-executive Director of four international companies and is also Chairman of myGwork.
+He was for three years named in the top ten of the Financial Times Outstanding in Business LGBT leaders and today works as a non-executive Director of three international companies.

 MLisa MooreSVP, The People Team